jacobgil/pcc/README.md

 There are two modes:

-## Plugging into UMAP, for getting a meaningful transformation where distances between points mean something
+## Plugging Landmark Mantel Correlation UMAP, for getting a meaningful transformation where distances between points mean something

 Here we use the excellent recent [TorchDR](https://github.com/TorchDR/TorchDR) library, and add plug in our objective into UMAP.